Skip to content

 • transparent and honest reporting, accounting and communication

-• compliance with laws, standards and values of the organization (Compliance)
+• compliance with laws, standards and values of the organization (compliance)

-• prevention and combating of corruption
+• preventing and combating corruption

 The organization applies the following controls in particular: